cran/covid19.analytics/README.md

 ## Introduction <a name="introduction"></a>
-The "covid19.analytics" R package allows users to obtain live\* worldwide data from the *novel CoronaVirus Disease* originally reported in 2019, CoViD-19.
+The "covid19.analytics" R package allows users to obtain live\* worldwide data from the *novel Coronavirus Disease* originally reported in 2019, COVID-19.

-One of the main goals of this package is to make the latest data about the covid19 pandemic promptly available to researchers and the scientific community.
+One of the main goals of this package is to make the latest data about the COVID-19 pandemic promptly available to researchers and the scientific community.

 The "covid19.analytics" package also provides basic analysis tools and functions to